EDCO 790 Crisis & Trauma Counseling

 Analysis in the Study of Trauma: Part One Assignment

-Using the three course textbooks as reference, the learner will develop a one to two page paper (300 to 400 words) on the topic of Analysis in the Study of Trauma with a focus on an aspect of trauma of personal interest such as a specific aspect of the experience of trauma, a specific treatment of trauma, risk factors or protective factors in trauma with demonstration of synthesized learning from at least two of the three course textbooks and at least two peer-reviewed scholarly articles published within the last five years.
+Using the three course textbooks as reference, the student will develop a 1–2-page paper (300 to 400 words) on the topic of Analysis in the Study of Trauma with a focus on an aspect of trauma of personal interest such as a specific aspect of the experience of trauma, a specific treatment of trauma, risk factors or protective factors in trauma with demonstration of synthesized learning from at least 2 of the 3 course textbooks and at least 2 peer-reviewed scholarly articles published within the last 5 years.

 Analysis in the Study of Trauma: Part Two Assignment

-Learners will receive grading feedback from the professor on their paper and have the opportunity to revise the paper for receipt of additional grade points.
-The revision will be graded and applicable points given for corrections and improvements made on the paper.
-The total grade for the paper will be a combination of points from part one and part two.
+The student will use professor feedback on Analysis in the Study of Trauma: Part One Assignment and classmate response in the Peer-Review Discussion: Analysis in the Study of Trauma to build on Analysis in the Study of Trauma: Part One Assignment for a more comprehensive analysis paper.
 The intent of the revision opportunity is to solidify understanding and development of quality doctoral level writing that is aligned with writing the dissertation.
 NOTE: This is the only course assignment where revision of an initial submission will be granted.
-Learners should note corrections from this assignment and apply those with future work.
+The student should note corrections from this assignment and apply those with future work.
+(CLO: A, B, D)

-In this annotated outline, the learner will incorporate the feedback from the first 2 assignments in the series, Traumatology Topic and Traumatology Outline, to further develop the focus of the topic and population of interest for the course.
-The Annotated Outline will include references that support the main points of the outline, with a clear development of topics throughout each of the 5 main sections of the outline.
-In addition to the use of the course texts, each main section of the outline should include the required number of peer reviewed scholarly articles that support the topics discussed in the sections.
+In this annotated outline, the student will incorporate the feedback from the first 2 assignments in the series to further develop the focus of the topic and population of interest for the course.
+The annotated outline will include references that support the main points of the outline, with a clear development of topics throughout each of the 5 main sections of the outline.
+In addition to the use of the course texts, each main section of the outline should include the required number of peer-reviewed scholarly articles that support the topics discussed in the sections.
 A brief statement of facts from the articles or summary of the relevant issues from each of the articles should be included in the annotations within the section.
 A scholarly approach to biblical integration is required.
 No direct quotes should be included.
-(CLO: A, B, C, & D).
+(CLO: A, B, C, D)

 Traumatology Paper Assignment

-This Professional APA style Traumatology Paper Assignment requires a specific focus on a narrow portion of the knowledge gained from this course.
-This paper builds upon the knowledge gained in the course and is the culmination of the series of assignments that began with Traumatology Topic, Traumatology Outline, Traumatology Annotated Outline, Traumatology PowerPoint, and finally, this assignment, Traumatology Paper Assignment.
-This series of assignments is contemplated to help prepare the learner for the dissertation requirements of deepening a single topic of interest over a period of time and presenting the findings using more than one modality.
+This assignment requires a specific focus on a narrow portion of the knowledge gained from this course.
+This paper builds upon the knowledge gained in the course and is the culmination of the series of assignments that began with Traumatology Study Foundations Assignment, Traumatology Outline Assignment, Traumatology Annotated Outline Assignment, Peer-Review Discussion: Traumatology Presentation, and finally, this assignment, Traumatology Paper Assignment.
+This series of assignments is contemplated to help prepare the student for the dissertation requirements of deepening a single topic of interest over a period of time and presenting the findings using more than one modality.

 In this final assignment, the student will summarize the learning from this course and from outside sources to discuss one in-depth topic in traumatology.
 By this point in the course, the topic should be sufficiently narrowed in both scope and population to one, specific aspect of traumatology.
-Learners may find that they wish to continue to narrow their topic significantly from the Outline and PowerPoint assignments and may do so along with the feedback from the Instructor throughout the course.
-Since doctoral students are frequently required to write on the same topic, including during the dissertation phase of the program, it is required that information in this paper must demonstrate a deepening view of the scholarship utilized throughout the course.
+The student may find that he or she wishes to continue to narrow his or her topic significantly from the Traumatology Outline Assignment and Peer-Review Discussion: Traumatology Presentation and may do so along with the feedback from the Instructor throughout the course.
+Since the doctoral student is frequently required to write on the same topic, including during the dissertation phase of the program, it is required that information in this paper must demonstrate a deepening view of the scholarship utilized throughout the course.
 The paper will contain references to a minimum of 15 scholarly journal articles published in the last 3 years in addition to references to the course texts.
 The paper will be 12-15 pages long, not counting the title page, abstract, or references.
-(CLO: A, B, C, & D).
+(CLO: A, B, C, D)

 Quizzes (4)